 - Aster (Aster), support 112 species.
 This is a huge family, with species that thrive in prairie, meadow, pasture, roadside, and woodland environments.
 There are both spring and fall blooming species which means that you should choose a wide variety of species.
 Try to avoid the cultivars and opt instead for true native species.
 The asters provide abundant pollen and nectar for bees and butterflies and are a wonderful choice for any wildlife garden.

 - Sunflower (Helianthus), support 73 species.
-When thinking of sunflowers, it is common to call the large-headed, many-seeded annual cultivars to mind, but there are many native perrenial species as well.
+When thinking of sunflowers, it is common to call the large-headed, many-seeded annual cultivars to mind, but there are many native perennial species as well.
 The plants provide lots of nectar and pollen, and the seeds are eaten by many birds and other wildlife.
-Try a mix of native perrenial species with several annual species as well.
+Try a mix of native perennial species with several annual species as well.

 - Joe Pye (Eupatorium), support 42 species.
 Joe Pye is one of the best native alternatives for invasive Butterfly Bush, and includes Boneset, Snakeroot, and many species of Joe Pye.
 They produce a lot of nectar and pollen, making them an excellent choice for a pollinator garden.